📦 FREE shipping on orders over £25 | Call us on 0333 123 0880

 Chris Morphew

 Chris Morphew is an author, teacher, and school chaplain living in Sydney, Australia.
-He has written over 20 novels for children and youth, including his six-book young-adult series The Phoenix Files.
+He's the author of the Big Questions series, as well as over 20 novels for children and youth, including his six-book young-adult series The Phoenix Files.
 Chris enjoys Mario Kart, obscure board games, and superhero movies.
 He has been told he looks like Chris Hemsworth from the back.

 Featured product